Multi-Modal and Multi-Resolution Data Fusion for High-Resolution Cloud Removal: A Novel Baseline and Benchmark: Evaluations

-To determine what contributes to the superior performance of the proposed method, we analyze the effectiveness of each component by comparing the proposed method with its variants, \ie{}, w/o SAR and w/o Align.
-We can find that w/o SAR tends to generate undesirable artifacts for cloud-covered regions due to the lack of ground information.
+To determine what contributes to the superior performance of the proposed method, we analyze the effectiveness of each component by comparing the proposed method and its variants, i.e., w/o SAR, and w/o Align.
+As shown in Tab.~\ref{tab:sota}, we can observe that the performance of our methods incorporating SAR images is superior to that of w/o SAR over all types of land cover, highlighting the advantages of utilizing SAR images in cloud removal tasks.
+Furthermore, as shown in Fig.~\ref{fig:visual_result}, we can find that w/o SAR tends to generate undesirable artifacts for cloud-covered regions due to the lack of ground information.
 While Align-CR exploits the geometrical information embedded in the SAR images, which can reconstruct the ground object.
 We further compare the cloud removal performance of w/o Align to Align-CR.
 When the Alignment blocks are removed, the gain of integrating low-resolution SAR information is reduced.
-In regards to the misalignment, such as the river border in the first sample and the junction of different land cover types in the second sample in Fig.~\ref{fig:visual_result}, w/o Align tends to generate blurring artifacts, while the reconstructed results of Align-CR have sharper edges.
+In regards to the misalignment, such as the junction of different land cover types in the first sample and the river border in the fifth sample in Fig.~\ref{fig:visual_result}, w/o Align tends to generate blurring artifacts, while the reconstructed results of Align-CR have sharper edges.
 It demonstrates the superiority of our proposed Align-CR method in integrating multi-modal and multi-resolution information.

 We further assess the reconstruction performance on different cloud cover levels, as shown in Fig.~\ref{fig:cloud_result}.
 The performance of all methods, except McGAN, decreases roughly as the percentage of cloud cover increases.
 Among them, the performance of the methods with the benefit of SAR images degrades more slowly than the one without, since the utilization of SAR images can alleviate the decline to some extent.
 Align-CR performs favorably when compared with all baseline methods.
-When the Alignment blocks are removed, w/o Align behaves very similarly to GLF-CR, while GLF-CR contains more Transformer layers for global fusion and thus performs slightly better in terms of SSIM.
+When the Alignment blocks are removed, w/o Align behaves very similarly to GLF-CR, while GLF-CR contains more Transformer layers for global fusion and thus performs slightly better in terms of SSIM when more prior information from cloud-free regions is available.
 Our method Align-CR, which aligns the multi-modal and multi-resolution data during the reconstruction process, can better exploit the power of SAR information.
 It steadily outperforms w/o Align on all cloud cover levels.